anthonykulis/cps206/classes/basic/introduction_to_classes.md

 ### Variable Visibility
 I hinted that this `num` variable was `package-private`.
 It follows class creation that since we never set a visibility modifier it will default.
 But typically we never want to expose a variable that can change.
 This can lead to unpredictable behavior in our code.
-You've seen *some what* visible, now lets look at totally exposed.
+You've seen this example as *some what* visible, now lets look at totally exposed.

 #### Public